dhis2/dhis2-releases/releases/2.39/README.md

 ## API

 * **Metadata attribute validation:** Validation of metadata attributes will be executed when saving objects with attribute values in the maintenance app.
 Validation rules are now based on the `Attribute.ValueType`.
-Most of those rules are straightforward, for instance an `Attribute.valueType` = `Number` will only accept digits.
-On the other hand, `Phone Number` has a generic validation rule = `"^[0-9+\\(\\)#\\.\\s\\/ext-]{6,50}$"`.
+Most of those rules are straightforward.
+For instance value type "number" will only accept digits.
+On the other hand, "phone numbe" has a regular expression validation rule `"^[0-9+\\(\\)#\\.\\s\\/ext-]{6,50}$"`.
 As a result of this new validation feature, you might get errors when editing metadata objects which now have invalid attribute values.
-In that case please fix the values and save the object again.
+In that case please update the values and save the object.

 * **Old tracker APIs deprecated:** The old tracker API endpoints for importing tracked and event data are now deprecated.
 We encourage developers of apps and extensions do transition over to the new endpoints.
 Server-to-server sync will continue to use the old API endpoints.
 This includes all API calls which are made with the import strategy `SYNC`.
 Deprecated API endpoints (except `SYNC`) are:
    ```